edcalderin/ABIChallenge/README.md

 ## Running the app with Docker

-Run `make build_services` to start the services at first time or `make up_services` to start services after the initial build
+Run `docker-compose up --build` to start the services at first time or `docker-compose up` to start services after the initial build

-* `http://localhost:8080` (Backend service): Not only start a Uvicorn server, but fetches the dataset from Kaggle and train the model in the startup app.

 The output should look like this: